conatsera/system-device-tree-xlnx/README.md

 # System Device Tree Generator (SDTGen / DTG++)

-A TCL package that can generate System Device Tree.
+A tool with TCL interface that can generate System Device Tree.
 More info on the evolution can be read in following segments.

 ## Device Tree (DT)